sc4red2/OsDetector/README.md

 The script takes a single command-line argument, the IP address of the target host, and prints the TTL value and the detected operating system to the console.

 ### Installation

-Just download the zip, extract and use the script as detailed in the example below ⬇️
+Just download the zip, extract and use the script as detailed in the example below. ⬇️

 #### Example
  ```cmd